kiwijos/vteam-github-oauth-study/README.md

 }
 ```

-### Middleware to check requests
+### Hoom to check requests

-In SvelteKit, middleware is a type of hook.
+In SvelteKit, middleware are called hooks.

 We'll create a new file, add a hook that runs every time there's a request and gets the access token from the cookie.

 In the `src` directory, create a new file called `hooks.server.ts`.